eliau2005/ScandinavianMarineOMS/docs/PRODUCT_MANAGEMENT_GUIDE.md

 - All fields are editable
 - Changes save immediately

-### Deleting
+### Two-Column Layout

-**Safety Features:**
-- Confirmation dialog for all deletions
+**Products View:**
+- Products are displayed in two columns
+- Even-indexed categories in left column
+- Odd-indexed categories in right column
+- Better use of screen space
-- Cannot delete categories with products
+- Easier to compare categories
-- Clear warning messages

 ---